-"The way it is," the double chinned, immaculately bearded and neatly combed back brown-grey hair Boston Blue blood who had not only survived but, due to tips from undisclosed sources, flourished after the 1929 Stock Market crash said to his guest with a bartone voice that echoed from his double chin.
-Feeling himself to be both God's and America's personally assigned prophet atop the brick and mortar Mount Sinai, the mogul born to a well off family in Boston who was, by luck and some cunning, able to marry his way into a rich one in Long Island, with a wife who died a year later, leaving him the seeds for his next fortune, he took another puff from his Cuban cigar.
-"Yes, the gap between those of us who have and those who don't," he said as a Cop pulled another emaciated one handed War veteran unwashed hobo, this one wearing a Red Star on his cap, being taken away for 'three squares and a cot' in jail, no doubt after a well deserved beating beforehand.
-"The way it is here in the East," the gambler who, by various means and divinely passed on good fortune, never lost any toss of the dice in any game he played noted with a sense of righteousness and glee, repeating himself as was his habit, and passion.
-"And almost every place in the West," he continued, gazing at the smog emerging from his factories in New Jersey which added an 'interesting' color of grey to what had normally been a clear blue sky a generation ago.
+"The way it is," the double chinned, immaculately bearded and neatly combed back brown-grey haired Boston Blue blood who had not only survived but, due to tips from undisclosed sources, flourished after the 1929 Stock Market crash said to his guest with a baritone voice that echoed from his double chin.
+He felt himself to be both God's and America's personally assigned prophet atop the brick and mortar Mount Sinai.
+He was born to a well-off family in Boston.
+Dut to luck and some cunning, he was able to marry his way into a richer one in Long Island.
+His wife died a year later, leaving him the seeds for his next fortune.
+Recalling all of the above, he took another puff from his Cuban cigar.
+"Yes, the gap between those of us who have and those who don't," he said as he looked out the window again.
+A Cop pulled away another emaciated one handed War veteran unwashed hobo, this one wearing a Red Star on his cap, for 'three squares and a cot' in jail with of course a well deserved beating beforehand.
+"The way it is here in the East," the gambler who, by various means and divinely passed on good fortune, never lost any toss of the dice in any game he played noted with a sense of righteousness and glee as was his habit, and passion.
+"And almost every place in the West," he continued, gazing at the smog emerging from his factories in New Jersey.
+It added an 'interesting' color of grey to what had normally been a clear blue sky a generation ago.
 "But not apparently, where you came from," Wentworth noted to his guest, picking up a copy of the Colorado People's Herald, its main office in Blue River.

-Wentworth waddled his underused legs towards his desk, and retrieved a bottle of 'wildberry' brandy specially mailed to him from that location from 'an admiring friend'.
-He then retrieved two glasses from his gold trimmed, oak cabinet, pouring an equal portion for himself and his honored guest.
+Wentworth waddled his underused legs towards his desk.
+He retrieved a bottle of 'wildberry' brandy specially mailed to him from that location from 'an admiring friend'.
+He then took two glasses from his gold trimmed, oak cabinet, pouring an equal portion for himself and his honored guest.

-"Special and very expensive berry brandy," he noted regarding the elixor that smelled so fragrant to his oversized nostrils.
-"Which, according to the manufacturer, has special herbs that give 'pleasure the palate and special power to the innovative all American innovated soul'," he read on the label bearing the likeness of a philosophical East Indian Western Mountain man and the most beautiful portrait of 'Princess Pocahantis' he ever imagined possible.
+"Special and very expensive berry brandy," he noted regarding the elixir that smelled so fragrant to his oversized nostrils.
+"Which, according to the manufacturer, has special herbs that give 'pleasure the palate and special power to the innovative all American innovated soul'," he read on the label bearing the likeness of a philosophical East Indian Western Mountain man and the most beautiful portrait of 'Princess Pocahontas' he ever imagined possible.

-For reasons Wentworth couldn't figure out, the US Army Officer seated in front of his desk refused to imbibe.
+For reasons Wentworth couldn't figure out, the US Army Officer seated in front of his desk refused to imbibe the brandy.
 And even more to his surprise, when Wentworth tried to sip a portion of it, his guest abruptly slapped the glass out of his hand, grabbed hold of the bottle, spit on the images of the people on it, and smashed it to smithereens inside the trash can.
-Then, calmly walked back to his chair and plopped his ass down on it.
+Then, said guest calmly walked back to his chair and plopped his ass down on it.